- Pets and Animals»

 Animals communicate their frame of mind or their intentions with the rest of their bodies, too.
 For example, when dogs feel threatened, they'll drop to their side or back, often with a paw raised.

-The photo to the right illustrates this classic submissive behavior, which more often than not, will ward off an attack.
+The photo above illustrates this classic submissive behavior, which more often than not, will ward off an attack.

 Dogs in fear of an attack will sometimes scooch down and empty their bowels and/or bladder.